natesymer/FHSTwitterEngine/README.markdown

 - OS X OAuth login window
 - Add custom objects for profile settings
+- Have the OAuth method not require a view controller to be passed
+- POST requests returning data like GET requests

 **Don't Email Me Saying It Doesn't Work**